 Along with the tool chests we have many interactive educational activities that are designed to address the Wyoming State Performance Standards.
 These activities include topics targeted towards; agriculture, water, soil and the environment.
 We are also certified to conduct any activity in the Project WET, WILD, WOW, and Project Learning Tree curriculum handbooks.

 Another great activity we take into the schools is our Enviroscape model.
 It is a plastic model (as you can see the picture on the page) of a complete watershed to show examples of erosion, point source pollution, non-point source pollution, prevention measures and best management practices for all.
 Additionally, the model allows students to become familiar with watershed components and terminology.
-The seventh graders at Sage Valley Junior High have utilized the Enviroscape model for the past few years in addition to participating in World Water Monitoring Day along with students from around the world.
-The students visit the Fishing Lake and sample for different parameters including; DO, PH, turbidity and the temperature to determine the lakes’ health for its inhabitants.

 One of my favorite activities that we co-sponsor along with Weston County NRD, Niobrara Conservation District, Powder River Conservation District, Natural Resources Conservation Service, WY Game and Fish Department and the Wyoming Department of Agriculture is the Black Hills Natural Resources Youth Camp.
 The BHNRYC has been designed to give young people the opportunity to experience the natural world and its resources through hands on activities that are demonstrated by natural resource professionals, all camp chaperones are background checked for the children’s safety.
-The BHNRYC utilizes Mallow Camp which is located in Weston County and will be June 12th-14th this year.
-The Camp is available for any 9-13 yr old child to attend; the cost per participant is $60.00.
+The BHNRYC utilizes Mallow Camp which is located in Weston County and will be June 9-11, 2021.
+The Camp is available for any 9-13 yr old child to attend; the cost per participant is $65.00.
 We distribute these brochures through your schools in June we have found that is the most efficient way to reach that many students.
-We statistically have about 75 attendees with about half of them from Campbell County.
+We statistically have about 100 attendees with about half of them from Campbell County.
 It is a great camp that the children really enjoy.

 If you would like to schedule a presentation or learn more about our education program please contact Crystal Kellebrew at (307) 682-1824 or email@example.com.